Fired Atlanta officer charged with murder in Rayshard Brooks shooting

 Howard said Brosnan has agreed to become a cooperating witness for the state and testify against Rolfe, adding that prosecutors are recommending a bond of $50,000 in exchange for his cooperation.
 The district attorney said Brosnan is one of the first officers in Fulton County to testify against someone in his own department.

-But Brosnan's lawyer disputed that claim later Wednesday, writing that his client has not agreed to testify or become a state's witness.

-"To be clear - Devin is cooperating with the Fulton County District Attorney's investigation," the attorney's statement said.
-"He met with the assistant district attorney and investigator yesterday and answered their questions.
-He turned over his phone.
-He is in the process of providing medical records and photographs of his injuries.
-He has NOT agreed to be a 'state's witness' or to testify in any court hearing or to plead guilty to any charge."

-Brosnan's legal team also disputed the aggravated assault charge.
-"He put his foot on the arm to make sure [Brooks] didn't have access to a weapon," attorney Don Samuel said on CNN Wednesday night.
-He added that Brosnan had fallen and suffered a concussion, and wasn't initially aware Brooks had been shot.
+Brosnan's lawyer disputed this later Wednesday, saying that while Brosnan is cooperating with investigators, he has not agreed to testify or to plead guilty to any charge.
+In an interview with CNN, attorney Don Samuel disputed the aggravated assault charge, claiming that his client placed his foot on Brooks to make sure he "didn't have access to a weapon."
+Samuel also said Brosnan had fallen and suffered a concussion and wasn't initially aware that Brooks had been shot.

 Brooks wrestled a Taser away from an officer, ran from the officers, and at one point, aimed the Taser at police before Rolfe fired his weapon, authorities said.